Administrator of the Northern Territory

 The administrator of the Northern Territory is an official appointed by the governor-general of Australia to represent the Crown in right of the Northern Territory.
 (Note: The term The Crown is ambiguous.
 Relevantly here, the Crown may refer to the body politic, or the sovereign and the capacity in which they act.
 In the first sense, the Northern Territory was established "as a body politic under the Crown".
 In the second sense however, there is no legally distinct "Crown in right of the Northern Territory" from the federal Crown of Australia as the administrator's authority (as advised by Territory ministers) is derived from the Self Government Act (an act of the Commonwealth Parliament).
 This differs from the state governors, who represent directly the authority of the Crown, whose powers may be exercised according to the Australian Constitution.
 Academic Anne Twomey, in discussing the ambiguity notes that in Australia "the number of Crowns, in the sense of executive governments, may be different from the number of Crowns, in the sense of bodies politic, which in turn may be different from the number of Crowns the monarch might bear with respect to Australia.")
 They perform functions similar to those of a state governor.

 Strictly speaking, the appointment of an administrator is made by the governor-general acting on the advice of the Australian government, rather than the advice of the government of the Northern Territory.
 However, ministers have described the process as being based on "advice from the Australian and Northern Territory governments".
 Unlike an Australian state governor, the administrator is not the direct representative of the King in the Territory but is instead appointed by the King's federal representative in Australia, the governor-general, to administer the Territory in accordance with the Act.
 In practice, however, the administrator performs a similar constitutional role to that of a state governor.

 The administrator formally appoints the chief minister of the Northern Territory and the members of the Cabinet after every election.
 In all but a few cases, they are required by convention to act on the Cabinet's advice.
 The Administrator gives royal assent to all bills passed by the Northern Territory Legislative Assembly.
 Although the Governor-General (in practice, the Commonwealth Government) has the power to veto any territorial bill, in practice this right is almost never exercised.

 The office of the deputy of the administrator was created in 1997.

 In 2014, the governor-general granted current, future and living former administrators the title of The Honourable for life, following the lead of Governors-General and Governors of New South Wales in granting the title.

-The present administrator is Hugh Heggie.
+The present administrator is David Connolly.